 Appropriate Web Content Length

 As SEO experts, we used to recommend 300 words per website page.
-We believe it takes a minimum of 250 to 300 words per page for Google bots to understand the contents of your page.
+We believe it takes a minimum of 250 to 300 words per page for Googlebot to understand the contents of your page.

 At that time, we considered this to be “short form” content.
-Now, we often consider 600 words per page to be short form content.
+Now, we often consider as many as 600 words per page to be “short form” content.

 Similarly, in another study, Backlinko reported that the average Google first page result contained a whopping 1890 words.
 On that first page, position 2 contained an average of 2000 words; position 10 boasted about 1750 words.